rangareddy/hudi/website/docs/notebooks.md

 #### 7 - Querying Apache Hudi Tables using Presto

 Presto provides a powerful distributed SQL engine for querying large-scale datasets stored in data lakes.
-With its Hudi connector, Presto can efficiently read Hudi tables and enable interactive SQL queries on lakehouse data.
+With presto-hudi connector, you can efficiently read Hudi tables and enable interactive SQL queries on lakehouse data.

 This notebook introduces querying Apache Hudi tables with Presto, enabling high-performance, interactive SQL analytics on your Hudi datasets.
 You will run SQL directly against Hudi tables stored in object storage and explore Presto’s integration with Hudi’s table formats.